slash4-de/openstack/source/day3.rst

 Deletion of images is permanent and cannot be reversed.
 Only users with the appropriate permissions can delete images.

-Log in to the dashboard.
+Log in to the dashboard or skip if you have already logged in.

-From the CURRENT PROJECT on the Project tab, select the appropriate project.
+Under the project tab, go to compute and click on images..

-On the Project tab, open the Compute tab and click Images category.
+This will display the images page.

-Select the images that you want to delete.
+Select one or more images that you want to delete.

 Click Delete Images.

 The steps are shown in the below screenshot as well